synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 and the [Client Receiving Smart Contract](#client-receiving-smart-contract) and will be set high enough to give [Guards](#guard) enough time to prevent the message from being executed.

-In conclusion, the trust is based on the Bonded Agents, which means the "Root of Trust" must be establishing the set of Bonded Agents.
+In conclusion, the trust is based on the Bonded Agents, which means the "Root of Trust" begins with establishing the set of Bonded Agents.
 In the very beginning, Synapse Messaging bootstraps this root of trust through a [permissioned](#permissioned) mechanism whereby when a new [remote chain](#remote-chain) is added, the [Notary](#notary) for that chain posts the bond to the [Bonding Manager Smart Contract](#bonding-manager-smart-contract) deployed on the [Synapse chain](#synapse-chain).